cytomining/cytominer-database/README.rst

 cytominer-database provides command-line tools for organizing measurements extracted from images.

 Software tools such as CellProfiler can extract hundreds of measurements from millions of cells in a typical high-throughput imaging experiment.
 The measurements are stored across thousands of CSV files.

 cytominer-database helps you organize these data into a single database backend, such as SQLite.

 Why cytominer-database?
 =======================
 While tools like CellProfiler can store measurements directly in databases, it is usually infeasible to create a centralized database in which to store these measurements.
 A more scalable approach is to create a set of CSVs per “batch” of images, and then later merge these CSVs.

 cytominer-database ingest reads these CSVs, checks for errors, then ingests them into a database backend.
 The default backend is `SQLite`.

 .. code-block:: sh

 	cytominer-database ingest source_directory sqlite:///backend.sqlite -c ingest_config.ini

 or, equivalently,

 .. code-block:: sh

 	cytominer-database ingest source_directory sqlite:///backend.sqlite -c ingest_config.ini --sqlite

-will ingest the CSV files nested under source_directory into a `SQLite` backend
+will ingest the CSV files nested under source_directory into a `SQLite` backend.

 Use the `--parquet` flag instead to select the `Parquet` backend: